Where Should I Post?

 Use trial and error to determine what works best for you.
 Sure – there isn’t a need to recreate the wheel but why duplicate it?

 I was completely surprised that while I spend most of my time on Facebook and Twitter for one client – LinkedIn and Pinterest (especially Pinterest) were his biggest hit and he posts Instagram videos all the time!
 For another client, Instagram is the biggest winner for her and she gets very little activity on Facebook – again it is different for everyone due to their target audience.
 Two different clients in this example, two entirely different audiences.

 Which Platform is Right For Me?

 Again, it all goes back to your target audience – who are you trying to reach?

-· Instagram is a platform that is perfect for live short videos and personal branding but terrible for blogs and overall sharing/engagement as people can only tag other people but they cannot share your content and you cannot post clickable links (outside of stories on Instagram or your bio link).
+- Instagram and TikTok are platforms that is perfect for live short videos and personal branding but terrible for blogs and overall sharing/engagement as people can only tag other people but they cannot share your content and you cannot post clickable links (outside of stories on Instagram or your bio link).

 - LinkedIn and Alignable are great for building business relationships and capturing audiences that are looking for B2B products.

 Delegation Isn’t a Dirty Word

 While you are perfectly capable of doing it all yourself, you don’t have to.
 You also don’t need to hiring a ton of staff and stress yourself out trying to keep them all busy.
 Learn how our hiring services can find the right to support for your budget conscious business.